kunalkhandelwal/GMAPS---Graph-Expansion-and-Contraction/README.md

 Our Logic & Implementation: We have created a node consisting of 3 attributes. • Name of Place (String) • Location of Place - Latitudes & Longitudes (int, int) • Pointer (int)

+The Two main functions of the code –

+ZoomIn() – It increments the node pointer of the locations to 1, to print the locations present in between.

+ZoomOut() – It decrements the node pointer with value 1 to 0, to make the Zoom out feature of the graph work